Rodolfo Castro Player Props: Pirates vs. Astros

 Astros Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in the league.
+- The 9.3 strikeouts per nine innings put together by the Astros pitching staff ranks eighth in MLB.

-- The Astros have the ninth-ranked team ERA among all MLB pitching staffs (3.78).
+- The Astros' 4.08 team ERA ranks ninth across all MLB pitching staffs.

-- The Astros rank 15th in baseball in home runs given up (11 total, one per game).
+- The Astros rank 16th in baseball in home runs given up (14 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.